1239 (18th June)

 Edward’s son, John, died at the Palace of Westminster.

-Henry, whose health was deteriorating, sent a message to ask Edward to leave the crusade and return to England.
+King Henry III, whose health was deteriorating, sent a message to ask Edward to leave the crusade and return to England.

 An assassination attempt was made on Edward when he was stabbed with a dagger thought to be poisoned.
 Edward was saved by a surgeon who cut away the poisoned flesh.

-Edward and Eleanor began the return journey to England.
+Prince Edward and Eleanor began the return journey to England.

 1272 (16th November)